End of Watch Call

-Radio 5021 David ...No answer 5021 David ...5021 David out of service.
+Radio Lakewood 101…No answer Lakewood 101…Lakewood 101 out of service.
 Gone but not forgotten.

 Sometimes the dispatcher will mention the officer's honors and may add other words in memoriam.

 In some cases the call is made twice, once immediately after the officer's death, then one more formally closer to the date of or actually at the officer's funeral.

 History

 The practice of the end of watch call began in the mid–2000s in police departments on the East Coast of the United States.
 By 2010 the practice had spread to the West Coast, and to firefighters, Emergency Medical Responders, aviation, air medical transportation, forest rangers, and game wardens in the United States and Canada.